joshi-exe/expense_analysis_android/README.md

 No additional configuration is required to run the code, simple build and run.

-Currently I have limited the size of both Income and Expensed list to "5", so that the list isn't flooded if there are way too many messages.
+Currently I have limited the size of both Income and Expense list to "5", so that the list isn't flooded if there are way too many messages.

-To remove the limit, follow the below steps:
+To remove the limit, go to MainActivity and follow the below steps:
 1. At line 183, remove the "&& income.size < 5" part from if condition.
 2. Similarly, at line 215, remove "&& expense.size < 5" from if condition.
 3. At line 224, "&& !isLimitReached" remove from while condition.